webpack-contrib/css-loader/README.md

 Type: `String`
 Default: `'[hash:base64]'`

-You can configure the generated ident with the `localIdentName` query parameter.
+You can configure the generated ident with the `localIdentName` option.
 See [loader-utils's documentation](https://github.com/webpack/loader-utils#interpolatename) for more information on options.

 Recommendations: